slackapi/python-slack-sdk/docs-src/basic_usage.rst

     ]
   )

-**Note:** You can use the `Block Kit Builder <https://api.slack.com/tools/block-kit-builder>`for a playground where you can prototype your message's look and feel.
+**Note:** You can use the `Block Kit Builder <https://api.slack.com/tools/block-kit-builder>`_ for a playground where you can prototype your message's look and feel.

 --------